kiro6/penetration-testing-notes/Operating Systems/Windows/Active Directory.md

 ## Active Directory Objects

+### Domain
+- A domain is the structure of an AD network.
+Domains contain objects such as users and computers, which are organized into container objects: groups and OUs.
+- Every domain has its own separate database and sets of policies that can be applied to any and all objects within the domain.

+### Domain Controllers
+- Domain Controllers are essentially the brains of an AD network.
+- They handle authentication requests, verify users on the network, and control who can access the various resources in the domain.
+- All access requests are validated via the domain controller and privileged access requests are based on predetermined roles assigned to users.
+- It also enforces security policies and stores information about every other object in the domain.

+### Sites
+- A site in AD is a set of computers across one or more subnets connected using high-speed links.
+- They are used to make replication across domain controllers run efficiently.

+### Built-in
+- In AD, built-in is a container that holds default groups in an AD domain.
+They are predefined when an AD domain is created.

+### Foreign Security Principals
+- A foreign security principal (FSP) is an object created in AD to represent a security principal that belongs to a trusted external forest.
+- They are created when an object such as a user, group, or computer from an external (outside of the current) forest is added to a group in the current domain.
+- They are created automatically after adding a security principal to a group.
+- Every foreign security principal is a placeholder object that holds the SID of the foreign object (an object that belongs to another forest.)
+- Windows uses this SID to resolve the object's name via the trust relationship.
+- FSPs are created in a specific container named ForeignSecurityPrincipals with a distinguished name like cn=ForeignSecurityPrincipals,dc=inlanefreight,dc=local.

 ### Users
 - Users are considered leaf objects, which means that they cannot contain any other objects within them
 - A user object is considered a security principal and has a security identifier (SID) and a global unique identifier (GUID).